-Ashley L Comfort, MD is a practicing physician in the Department of Obstetrics and Gynecology.
-She received her BSc. in Chemistry with Honors at New York University and completed her medical degree at Keck School of Medicine at the Univeristy of Southern California.
-She completed her internship and residency at New York University School of Medicine at both NYU Langone Health Hospitals and NYC H+HC Bellevue Hospital.
-She received multiple teaching awards and was selected as Chief Administrative Resident from 2018-2019 as the residency expanded to a third hospital site.
+Ashley L Comfort, MD, FACOG is a board-certified Academic Generalist in the Department of Obstetrics and Gynecology and an Assistant Professor at Boston University School of Medicine.
+She received her B.Sc in Chemistry from New York University and her MD from Keck School of Medicine at the University of Southern California.
+She completed her residency at New York University School of Medicine/NYC H+HC Bellevue Hospital including the Chief Administrative Resident from 2018-2019.

 Academy of Medical Educators